 It feels like forever since I started planning my bathroom renovation (which I’ve coined #SabrinasBathroom).

-I’ve consciously gotten better at it, but I’m still not the most decisive person in the world (sorry for never being able to pick a restaurant, Shawn)!
+I’ve consciously gotten better at it, but I’m still not the most decisive person in the world.
 However, if I’m being fully honest about why it’s taken so long to make the final call, it’s partly because I’m going to miss my current bathroom.

 While the tub is shallow and uncomfortable, a handful of tiles are cracked where it counts (at the shower fixtures), there is virtually zero storage, paint is peeling on the walls and ceiling and mold adorns the window frame, it’s sad to gut something so cute and original.
 When Nicole Curtis—who would arguably keep it how it is—comes to mind, so does guilt.
 But doing (or not doing) something because of someone else and ignoring your needs when it comes to your own house is a sin in its own right—and mama needs some function.

-The brass tax is this: When I’m not filming with HGTV and when Shawn isn’t on-set filming (arguably more artistic stuff with his team at Wild and Light), we’re home—writing, working, relaxing and spending time together in this 1,000 square foot bungalow.
+The brass tax is this: When I’m not filming with HGTV, I’m home—writing, working, relaxing.
 And with just one other bathroom in the basement (which also needs a facelift, but that’s a whole other season’s project), this is it.
-Our main bathroom.
-It’s our ensuite and it’s out guest bathroom.
-And I don’t know about you, but a cute pedestal sink and no cabinets doesn’t quite cut it when access to your towels, TP and toiletries has you essentially walking into the living room/entryway.
+The main bathroom.
+And I don’t know about you, but a cute pedestal sink and zero cabinets doesn’t cut it when access to your towels, TP and toiletries has you essentially walking into the living room/entryway.
 I have to use two hands to count how many times I’ve had to cross my fingers that no one’s walking by or someone isn’t on the couch as I sneak out to grab a towel.
 That’s two hands too many, IMO.

 So after admitting to myself that this needed to happen, I began the process of dreaming up what my dream bathroom could look like.
 So began my Bathroom Board on Pinterest which looks a little something like this: whites, soft greys and light, blonde wood.